-As of the date of this prospectus, our share capital is divided into common shares and four categories of preferred shares.
+As of the date of this prospectus, our share capital is divided into common shares and five categories of preferred shares.
 Conditional upon the closing of this offering, all of our preferred shares will be converted into common shares on a one-for-one basis, effective upon the registration of the revised articles of association with the commercial register of the Canton of Vaud, Switzerland.
 See "-Articles of Association."
-Upon the closing of this offering, giving effect to (i) the issuance of the common shares to be sold in this offering, (ii) the conversion of our preferred shares into common shares on a one-for-one basis and (iii) our planned stock split, our issued fully paid-in share capital will consist of CHF divided into common shares with a nominal value of CHF each and no preferred shares.
+Upon the closing of this offering, giving effect to (i) the issuance of the common shares to be sold in this offering, (ii) the conversion of our preferred shares into common shares on a one-for-one basis and (iii) any remaining shares from the 5,300,000 common shares issued in the CS AG Issuance, our issued fully paid-in share capital will consist of CHF divided into common shares with a nominal value of CHF 0.02 each and no preferred shares.